TheLegendofPiratesOnline/documentation/README.md

 # The Legend of Pirates Online Documentation

-This repository will document anything publically available and usable created and or used by our project.
+This repository will document anything publically available and manipulatable created by our project.

 # Table of Contents